bereilhp/biribiri/README.md

 - `Ctrl-C` interrupts a response, or exits when idle.
 - Every launch starts a fresh Codex thread. `Ctrl-N` starts another fresh thread and `Ctrl-L` clears the visible transcript.

-No biribiri session data is stored.
-Existing metadata from older versions in `~/.local/state/biribiri/sessions.json` is no longer read or updated.